 Intrigued, I ask if decoupage scenes must be traditional.

 “I find inspiration all around me.
 I observe a lot many things and after that I draw my motifs.
 I often use the internet.
 I love to represent fashionable ladies in my decoupage.
 I mix the modern world with Alpine life.
 In my work you can find some ladies with stilettos and mini skirts going up the mountain with cows and farmers,” says Corinne.

 ”To start decoupage you need a cutter, black paper and a pencil.
 You also need to learn the base technique of cutting and be competent in drawing.
 Drawing is the most important element in decoupage.
 When you’re finished drawing you need to cut away all the little pieces of paper and open it.
 There are no rules to make decoupage; each artist can do as they want, there are no limits,” she says.

 Each year she now participates in the valley’s Christmas market and creates pieces for calendars, postcards and diaries.
-She also creates bespoke works for a wide range of clients.
+She also creates bespoke works for a broad range of clients.

 On a folded piece of black paper Corinne sketches a series of lines and then makes cuts using a scalpel, revealing a snowman and figures wearing scarves.
 Unfolding it reveals a symmetrical Christmas scene complete with mountains and a starry sky.
 She makes it look easy.